lobehub/lobe-chat/README.md

 #### `5` Mobile Device Adaptation

 We have carried out a series of optimization designs for mobile devices to enhance the user's mobile experience.
 Currently, we are iterating on the mobile user experience to achieve smoother and more intuitive interactions.
-If you have any suggestions or ideas, we welcome you to provide feedback through Github Issues or Pull Requests.
+If you have any suggestions or ideas, we welcome you to provide feedback through GitHub Issues or Pull Requests.

 > 🚧 Additional snapshots and demonstrations are being progressively added...